-- Each student will complete a Graduate Student Annual Review (GSAR).
+- 1. Each student will complete a Graduate Student Annual Review (GSAR).
 Student components of the review are due annually.
-Additionally, if desired, either the student or faculty advisor have the option to initiate more frequent reviews. - 2.
-The student submits an updated curriculum vitae (CV), research progress report (RPR), and individual development plan (IDP).
-For each GSAR submission, the advisor provides a response to the student documents and approves the review. - 3.
-For more detailed guidance on preparation and submission of the GSAR, see https://chem.uiowa.edu/graduate-menu/for-current-graduate-students/annual-reviews
+If desired, either the student or faculty advisor have the option to initiate more frequent reviews. - 2.
+The student submits review documents to the advisor, who provides a response to the student documents and approves the review. - 3.
+For more detailed guidance on preparation and submission of the GSAR, see the Dept of Chemistry website: https://chem.uiowa.edu/graduate-menu/for-current-graduate-students/annual-reviews